-Students who change their legal name, address, telephone number or any other pertinent information are required to notify the Regisrar's Office in writing of the change.
-Clarkson College will not be responsible for the events which occur when the students have not notified the College of a name or address change.
+Students who change their legal name, address, telephone number or any other pertinent information are required to notify the Registrar's Office in writing of the change.
+Clarkson College will not be responsible for the events that occur when students have not notified the College of a name or address change.